-A true story about sex work and grabbing your own healing by the balls, the narrative explores identity, feminism, shame, surrender, gender roles, BDSM, empowerment, embodiment, and trying to get out of your own damn head.
+The book is a true story by Seattle author Ariel Meadow Stallings about sex work and grabbing your own healing by the balls, the narrative explores identity, feminism, shame, surrender, gender roles, BDSM, empowerment, embodiment, and trying to get out of your own damn head.

-The original limited edition book is sold out...
-But the book is available as an hour-long author-narrated audiobook.
+The original limited edition hardback book sold out in 2022...
+But the story is available as an hour-long author-narrated audiobook.
 As with the print run, this edition of the audiobook is a limited run with only 100 available.

 A note from the author